 - To start, the main headline should capture your brand idea.
-Keep in mind, the headline is the first thing consumers will see, and it will influence how they engage the rest of the concept.
+The headline is the first thing consumers will see.
+And, it will influence how they engage the rest of the concept.

 - Second, every concept should start with a consumer insight (connection point) or consumer enemy (pain point).
 This helps captivate consumers enough to make them stop and think, “That’s exactly how I feel.”
 Your consumers feel more engaged with your concept.
 As well, the enemy or insight should set up the brand promise.

 - Third, layer in the promise statement to bring the main consumer benefit to life with a balance of emotional and functional benefits.

 - Next, use support points should close off any gaps that consumers may have after reading the main benefit.
 In addition, an emotional benefit may require functional support to cover off any doubt lingering in the consumer’s mind.